OSGeo/grass/doc/infrastructure.md

     * has monthly password reminder disabled to avoid leakage into publicly archived lists
 * grass-commit is receiving posts from the GRASS SVN at osgeo.org.
 Not open for other postings, they will be trashed automatically
 * grass-web is an open list (posting without subscription possible) with (Google) spam filter
+    * moderated by M. Neteler to avoid spam
 * OLD, UNUSED: grass-qa is receiving posts from the GRASS Quality Control System at Ecole Polytechnique de Montreal, Canada.
 Not open for other postings.